zackse/linux/Documentation/media/uapi/v4l/buffer.rst

 	:ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl is called.
 Due to hardware limitations, the last buffer may be empty.
 In this case the driver will set the ``bytesused`` field to 0, regardless of the format.
-Any Any subsequent call to the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
+Any subsequent call to the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
     * .. _`V4L2-BUF-FLAG-REQUEST-FD`: